 Safety and security

 Demonstrations and protests can occur at short notice across the country.
-In general, demonstrations are peaceful but there have been isolated incidents of vandalism and looting.
+In general, demonstrations are peaceful but there have been isolated incidents of violence.

-A series of demonstrations has taken place since October 2016 in northern Morocco, mainly around the town of Al Hoceima.
-There have been some reports of limited violence during these protests.
+A series of demonstrations have taken place since October 2016 in northern Morocco, mainly around the town of Al Hoceima.
 There have also been a number of smaller scale protests in other cities.
-These have remained peaceful to date.
-Demonstrations around Al Hoceima occur almost daily.
-More demonstrations are planned, and a heavy security presence remains in place.
+More demonstrations are planned, and will generally be heavily policed.

 You should follow local and international developments in the media and take sensible security precautions.
 Avoid political gatherings and demonstrations.
 Always observe instructions given by the local security authorities.

 Incidents of violent crime occasionally occur.
 There have been recent incidents involving the use of knives against tourists in street attacks, thefts and burglaries in the major cities and along beaches.
 Avoid quiet areas and be vigilant at all times, particularly after dark.
 Don’t carry large amounts of money or valuables around with you.

 Petty crime is common, especially in tourist areas like the medina quarter of towns/cities and on beaches.
 Crimes include pick-pocketing, bag snatching and drive-by motorcycle theft of visible jewellery and handbags.
 Be vigilant when asking for directions and using ATMs as crime and aggressive begging can occur.
 Credit card fraud and scams like substituting inferior goods for those that were actually bought are common.
 You should remain vigilant and alert to potential confidence tricks.